moliver28/research-handbook/content/job-families/engineering/engineering-management.md

 #### Senior Director, Development Responsibilities

 - This role is defined by the functional area(s) the person manages
-- Extends that of the [Director, Development](#director-development) responsibilities
+- Extends that of the [Director, Engineering](#director-engineering) responsibilities
 - Organizational credibility: Past experience in managing an entire functional area of Engineering
 - Prioritization of hiring efforts to focus on areas of most need and quickly recruit top engineering talent
 - Motivate and communicate across multiple levels of their department